CVSAISREENIVASREDDY/Linux_device_driver_evaluator/docs/readme.md

 **Important**: This tool builds Linux kernel modules and must be run in a Linux environment.
 If you are on Windows or macOS, please use a virtual machine (e.g., VirtualBox, Multipass, or WSL 2) to run the code.

+**The json results which are existing in the evaluators folder are generated on dummy driver codes given to test the each evaluator individually**
+**The file evaluation results is original results file evaluated on 2 models for 3 prompts**

+## AI Usage:
+I used chatgpt and gemini 2.5 pro for understanding the best evaluation process,code snippets and functions Github copilot autofilled the code sometimes